XanderStrike/goplaxt/README.md

 Goplaxt is designed to be run in Docker.
 You can host it right on your Plex server!

 To run it yourself, first create an API application through Trakt [here](https://trakt.tv/oauth/applications).
+Set the Redirect URI to be the URI you will hit to access Plaxt, plus `/authorize`.
+So if you're exposing your server at `http://10.20.30.40:8000`, you'll set it to `http://10.20.30.40:8000/authorize`.
+For the CORS Origin, just use the URI.
+Bare IP addresses and ports are totally fine, but keep in mind your Plaxt instance _must_ be available to the public internet in order for Plex to send it data.

 Once you have that, creating your container is a snap: